merely-useful/py-rse/taylor-francis/taylor-francis-proposal-2020-07.md

 answers aren't yet known.
 Our goal is show readers how to do that, both on their own and as part of a team.

-We believe every researcher should know how to write short programs that clean and analyze data in a reproducible way, and how to use version control to keep track of what they have done.
+We believe every researcher should know how to write short programs that analyze data in a reproducible way, and how to use version control to keep track of what they have done.
 But just as some astronomers spend their careers designing telescopes, some researchers focus on building the software that makes research possible.
 People who do this are called *research software engineers*, and the aim of this book is to get you ready for this role, i.e., to help you go from writing code for yourself to creating tools to help your entire field advance.

 ## 2. Synopsis